aNdr3W03/My-Hungry/README.md

 <a href="https://karma-runner.github.io/latest/index.html" title="KarmaJS" target="_blank" rel="noopener"><img src="https://img.shields.io/badge/karmajs-43C1B1.svg?style=for-the-badge"></a>
 <a href="https://codecept.io" title="CodeceptJS" target="_blank" rel="noopener"><img src="https://img.shields.io/badge/codeceptjs-FFE680.svg?style=for-the-badge"></a>

+## Data Resource

+Restaurant data is taken from the API source provided by [Dicoding](https://www.dicoding.com "Dicoding Indonesia").
+The API link and its documentation can be seen at the following link, [restaurant-api.dicoding.dev](https://restaurant-api.dicoding.dev "Restaurant API Documentation").

 ## Installation

 The steps to install this project on your local machine are as follows: